-Join Dan Violet Sagmiller for an in-depth discussion in this video Drone unit info, part of Unity 5: Build a Real-Time Strategy Game.
+Join Dan Violet Sagmiller for an in-depth discussion in this video Drone unit info, part of Build a Real-Time Strategy Game with Unity 5.

 - [Voiceover] When I select a unit,…I want its information to display in the info bar.…This means that each unit…will need its own information.…To get that started, I'm going to go into the Scripts folder…and then into the interactions folder.…I'm going to right click and create a new script,…and I'm going to call it ShowUnitInfo.…And now I'll edit ShowUnitInfo.…Inside of the ShowUnitInfo,…the first thing we'll notice is…it's a MonoBehaviour.…I want this to be an Interaction.…This will react when we select a unit.…